gvwilson/mccole/data/CONTRIBUTING.md

     ```

     where `topic` is the slug of the chapter being referred to.
-    This shortcode will be converted to `Chapter N` or `Appendix N` as appropriate.
+    This shortcode is converted to `Chapter N` or `Appendix N` as appropriate.
     Please only refer to chapters or appendices, not to sections.

 ### External Links